-Southeast of Geneva and Martigny, the La Tzoumaz ski area has 8 lifts serving 55km of pistes with a maximum vertical drop of 800m.
-The pistes of La Tzoumaz are 60% beginner.
+Southeast of Geneva and Martigny, the La Tzoumaz ski area has 8 lifts serving 55km of pistes with a maximum vertical drop of 850m.
+The family-friendly snowboarding pistes of La Tzoumaz are 60% beginner.
 Luckily, it is adjacent to Verbier which tends to attract extreme freeriding snowboarders from around the world.
 There is amazing off-piste freeriding but with so many extreme boarders it gets tracked out pretty quick.
 Keep in mind that with so many extreme boarders in residence, that they even track out the avalanche zones, so make sure to know what you are doing before following a tracks into sketchy areas.

 La Tzoumax Ski Area is part of Les 4 Vallees ski domain.
 Located southeast of Martigny, Les 4 Vallees ski domain is one of the largest in Switzerland.
 Les 4 Valles encompasses 89 lifts serving 91 groomed pistes totalling 410km spread across four massive glaciated valleys.
 The lifts interconnect Le Chable, Verbier, La Tzoumaz, Nendaz, Siviez, Veysonnaz, Thyon and soon Bruson The pistes are 39% beginner, 44% intermediate and 17% black.
 In addition to the groomed pistes, there is plenty of ungroomed, marked ski-tour routes and unmarked off-piste terrain to explore under craggy peaks down steep couloirs.
 Keep in mind that there are plenty of t-bars and Poma platter lifts spread throughout the region, along with flat or rolling traverses between ski areas.
 Overall, you are not going to find many snowboarders here, maybe 5-10%, unless it is a powder day.
 Speaking of powder, if you plan to explore the amazing wealth of rocky off-piste terrain, snow depth can be a problem throughout.
 If the quoted minimum depth is less than 90cm (36 inches), the off-piste routes are pretty sketchy to explore and you will be stuck on the icy groomed pistes.
 There can be some inconsistencies in published snow reports, such as centimeters reported as inches, so make sure to check several snow report sources before coming.
 Freeriders will want to stay in Verbier if you can afford it, otherwise consider Le Chable or Siviez.
 If you are on a budget, make sure to ask the tourism office about the many bunkhouse options - some are on the mountain and offer first tracks options.